 The Prophetic Meaning of Yeshua

-In Luke 1, the archangel Gabriel tells Mary to name her son Yeshua, meaning “salvation.”
+In Luke 1, the archangel Gabriel tells Mary (or Miriam) to name her son Yeshua, meaning “salvation.”
 An angel also tells Joseph, “you shall call His name Jesus, for He will save His people from their sins.”
 (Matt 1:21-22) Much like other Hebrew names, it was His calling and destiny from the beginning.

 Thirty years later John the Baptist literally fulfilled this, pointing to Jesus as the Lamb of God who takes away the sins of the world.
-Although Zacharias might not have understood it, he prophesied the name of the One who would bring forgiveness.
+Although Zechariah might not have understood it, he prophesied the name of the One who would bring forgiveness.

 The Name of Jesus for All People

-Eight days after Jesus was born, Mary and Joseph went to the Temple.
+After Jesus was born, Mary and Joseph went to the Temple.
 They met Simeon who was waiting to see the Messiah, according to God’s promise made to him.
 Upon meeting baby Jesus, Simeon proclaimed:

 For my eyes have seen Your salvation (Yeshua), which You have prepared in the presence of all peoples, A LIGHT OF REVELATION TO THE GENTILES and the glory of Your people Israel.
 (Luke 2:30-32)